berkinkinay/Developer-Portfolio/README.md

 ### `Tailwind`

-Developer Not: This is for now...
-I am going to add new features and also new techs in it.

 ## `Project Link`

 Launches the test runner in the interactive watch mode.\
 See the project what it looks like => [Review](https://berkinkinay.dev/)

+## `Developer Side`

+Not: This is for now...
+I am going to add new features and also new techs in it.
+     Gonna add mobile view, mobile navbar and animations.